Invasive Cardiovascular Technology

-How to perform complex cardiac procedures to include: Percutaneous Transcatheter Coronary Angiography (PTCA), Peripheral Coronary Interventions (PCI), Electrophysiology studies, Peripheral Vascular Angiography/Interventions, Hemodynamic Cardiac Pressure Monitoring, and Acute Cardiac Life Saving (ACLS).
+How to perform complex cardiac procedures to include: Percutaneous Transcatheter Coronary Angiography (PTCA), Peripheral Coronary Interventions (PCI), Electrophysiology studies, Peripheral Vascular Angiography/Interventions, Hemodynamic Cardiac Pressure Monitoring, and Advanced Cardiac Life Saving (ACLS).

 What can I do with this course of study?

 Invasive Cardiovascular Technologist

 Program Accepts Applications: March 1 – June 1

 The Invasive Cardiovascular Technology (ICVT) Program is Nationally Accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 This program prides itself on building quality technologists and future leaders in cardiovascular medicine.

 St. Philip's College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees and certificates.
 Contact information for the Commission on Colleges is, 1866 Southern Lane, Decatur, Georgia 30033-4097, or call 404-679-4500 for questions about the accreditation of St. Philip's College.
 For more information on institutional accreditation please click here.

 The Invasive Cardiovascular Technology program is nationally accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Contact information for CAAHEP is, 9355 113th Street N., #7709, Seminole, FL 33775-7709 or call 727-210-2350 for questions about the program's accreditation.
 For more information on programmatic accreditation please click here.